tomorrow-nf/TeddyBot/README.md

 * and other small improvements

 ## Usage
 TeddyBot is structured to be easily configurable for any server by editing several JSON files.
+As well, it can be forked and modified per server for even deeper customization.
 This bot assumes you know how to obtain Discord IDs for your server, channels, and roles.

 /src/config.js will run upon running the bot, and will create the files you'll need to get it up and running.
 These must be populated appropriately, especially discordToken.txt.

-If you do not want server member introductions, set "introductions-channel" to 0.
+If you do not want server member introductions, set "introductionsChannel" to 0.
-If you want to share moderation and bot-log channels in a single channel, set "botlog-channel" to 0.
+If you want to share moderation and bot-log channels in a single channel, set "botlogChannel" to 0.
-Only use as many role-messageX IDs as need be (i.e. if you have 2 "sets" of roles, like a game character main and pronouns, you can set these to two separate messages for users to react to)
+If you do not want a meme channel to dump random images with the !meme command, set "memeChannel" to 0.
+If you do not have an "images only" channel, set "galleryChannel" to 0.

+## Role Assignment
+TeddyBot supports emote reaction role assignment via info/roleEmoji.json.
+This file must contain a list of emote IDs and their corresponding role IDs, and which "set" they correspond to.
+If a list entry has "role" = 0, it is assumed to be a setup emote for the corresponding "set".
+Reacting to a post in your roleChannel with this emote will apply the rest of the emotes for role assignment.

 ## Credits
 TeddyBot was forked from Gifkin, and reworked and maintained by NFreak.